Folies Bergere at The Tropicana Hotel Las Vegas: Tropicana in transition

 In the early 1970s, the Tropicana did not effectively compete with the bigger hotels in Las Vegas.
 The property had changed hands a few times before Mitzi Stauffer Briggs, heir to the Stauffer Chemical fortune, bought a majority stake in the Tropicana in 1975.
 At the outset, she was not aware of the uncollectable debt associated with gambling credits.
 Mob figure Joseph Agosto, owning the rights to Folies Bergere, took advantage of her misfortune by proffering her mob loans in exchange for management involvement.
 Considering Agosto's criminal past, he would not otherwise be licensable as a casino employee.
 It would later be discovered that Agosto was siphoning Folies Bergere and casino profits.
 Due to the association with Agosto, Briggs was forced to sell the Tropicana Hotel to Ramada Inns in December 1979.
 "The Folies Bergere is really a symbol of the connection between the mob and the Tropicana, via the Folies Bergere," sums up Karan Feder.

-During this period, ties were cut with Folies Bergere of Paris.
+By 1975, creative ties were cut with the Folies Bergere of Paris.
 Jerry Jackson was promoted to Head Director and Choreographer.
+The costumes for 1975 edition of the American Folies Bergere production were designed by Emmy-award-winner Nolan Miller.
 The show permanently relocated from the Fountain Theatre to the new Tiffany Theatre within the Tropicana.
 The revamped version was titled "Le Music Hall".
 The period theme utilized elaborate sets, exquisite wardrobes, and an ageless symbol of luxury, a 1930s Rolls Royce.
 Some dancers remembered the Rolls Royce as being an occupational hazard as it leaked oil, causing the floor surface to be tenuous for dance routines.